razcona/Statistical-Inference-Project/README.md

 ![](images/residuals.png)

-As seen, although it does have a semblance of a normally distributed histogram, it is havily skewed to the left which can indicate a bad fit.
+As seen, although it does have a semblance of a normally distributed histogram, it is heavily skewed to the left which can indicate a bad fit.